 Rooftop gardens, also known as green roofs, are vegetative green layer grown on a rooftop of buildings providing greenery, useful products, shade, acoustic benefits as well as remove heat from the air through evapo-transpiration, reducing temperatures of the roof surface and the surrounding air.

 On hot and humid summer days, the surface temperature of a rooftop garden can be cooler than the air temperature, whereas the surface of a conventional rooftop can be up to 50°C warmer.
 Rooftop gardens can provide aesthetic value and habitat for many species.
 Urban greening has long been promoted as an easy and effective strategy for beautifying the built environment and increasing investment opportunity.
+Below are the other important benefits of rooftop gardens:

 Mitigation of Urban Heat Island Effect